c-hurrell/Games-Programming-Assignment/README.md

 -> Improvements on Collision AABB works fine but could work on fine tuning collision at somepoint post-assignment could switch to PhysX for handling and trying it out

+-> Revamp of Text component as its current method is limited in usage and causes issues.

 -> Will add more as needed